dib-lab/2021-paper-metapangenomes/manuscript.md

 + k-mer size, alphabet selection
   + we don't have any evidence for this yet with these data sets.
-+ what are coding predicted as noncoding? "sequencing error"?
-+ Even with FP/FN rate, comp matrix & mantel test to show we get the same biological results.
 + Should/do I have to compare these results against FragGeneScan?

 ## K-mer-based metapangenomics combined with assembly graphs ...